Rounak-28/messy-or-clean-room/README.md

-This is a practice project using Tensorflow which detects if a room is messy or clean.
+This is a practice project using TensorFlow which detects if a room is messy or clean.